Wake Forest University School of Law, Winston-Salem, North Carolina, 1988

 Paralegal: Kimberly Watts Adams

-Mr. Taylor came to Winston-Salem from Tarboro, North Carolina, where he grew up, to attend Wake Forest University in 1981.
-Mr. Taylor received his bachelor’s degree in History with a minor in Latin from Wake Forest University, graduating Magna Cum Laude, in 1985.
+Mr. Taylor came to Winston-Salem from his hometown of Tarboro, North Carolina to attend Wake Forest University in 1981.
+Mr. Taylor received his bachelor’s degree in History with a minor in Latin from Wake Forest University, graduating Magna Cum Laude in 1985.
 Mr. Taylor received his Juris Doctor Degree from Wake Forest University School of Law in 1988.

 In 2014, Mr. Taylor came to Morrow Porter Vermitsky & Taylor, PLLC where he continues a similar practice, representing plaintiffs in complex wrongful death and personal injury actions of all types as well as individuals and companies in corporate and commercial litigation.